arms-mbon/analysis_release_001/taxonomic_assignments/README.md

 * the number of reads for each sample that was processed: each sample is in a separate column, with the title being the material sample ID that can be found in ENA (note: these material sample IDs are not always exactly the same as used in the sampling logsheets in the [sample data folder](https://github.com/arms-mbon/data_workspace/tree/main/qualitycontrolled_data/combined), but they are close)
 * the full taxonomic classification as returned by the reference database used
 * the associated NBCI taxon ID (where there is one)

+PEMA v.2.1.4 was used during this processing phase.
+In this version, for COI gene sequences, the taxonomic classification in these tables stops at the genus level.
+The species-level classification is not included in the Extended Final Tables.
+To obtain species-level classification for COI gene sequences, we used the "tax_assignments" files (see below).
+These files include detailed classifications beyond the genus level for each ASV provided in the Extended Final Tables.

 Their filenames contain:
 * the date the samples were sequenced (e.g. April2021)